 2 tablespoons parsley or basil to garnish, chopped

-1. Heat oil in a large non-stick pan over medium heat.
-Season both sides of the fish with salt and pepper.
+1. Heat oil in a large non-stick sheet pan over medium heat.
+Season both sides of the fish fillet with salt and pepper.
 Fry the fish until golden brown, (about 5 minutes).
 Carefully flip the fillets over and continue cooking for a further 2 minutes.
 Adjust stove temp to medium-low.

 2. Add in onion and garlic, and fry until fragrant (about 2 minutes).

 3. Add in the tomatoes (burst them with your finger tips while adding them into the pan for added flavour), wine, lemon juice and olives, and continue cooking until the fish has cooked through and sauce has reduced a little.

 4. Taste test and adjust the seasoning accordingly (more salt or pepper).

 5. Spoon the sauce over the fish and serve immediately with the herbs.
 To complement the herbal, Mediterranean flavors, serve with a side of couscous or quinoa, and chickpeas.

 At Wild Alaskan, we're always on the lookout for new recipes.
 We love showcasing wild-caught salmon, whitefish, and crab in almost any dish you can imagine, from easy, one-pan weeknight dinners to breakfasts, brunches, lunches, appetizers, and main courses perfect for entertaining.
 Looking for more ways to cook cod?
 Check out our blog for even more tips and recipes.